Alevs2R/simplest_graph/readme.md

     System.out.println(n.element);
 }

-// print number of vertices that adjacent to A System.out.println(graph.getNode("A").neighbors.size());
+//print number of vertices that are adjacent to A System.out.println(graph.getNode("A").neighbors.size());

 //mark node as visited